suih/peeringdb-py/README.md

 This library can optionally use [Redis](http://redis.io/) to improve the performance of your application and also reduce the load on the PeeringDB API.

-By default the library will use the Redis running on localhost:6379, API responses are cached for 15 minutes, this can be easily disabled:
+By default the library will connect to a Redis instance running on localhost:6379, API responses are cached for 15 minutes, this can be easily disabled:

 ```python
 >>> import peeringdb